All Episodes

 6.2 million Americans off of food stamps in two and a half years since Donald Trump's been president.

-And we also see U.S. median income has reached 63,200 bucks in 2018, the last year we have numbers for.
+And we also see U.S. median income has reached $63,200 in 2018, the last year we have numbers for.

-And that is the highest figure on record, according to new data released by the Census Bureau.
+And that is the highest figure on record according to new data released by the Census Bureau.

-The official poverty rate reached its lowest level since 2001, dropping to 11.8% of Americans, or 38.1 million people who are in poverty, still too many.
+The official poverty rate reached its lowest level since 2001, dropping to 11.8% of Americans or 38.1 million people who are in poverty, still too many.

 The number of people in poverty in 2018 alone decreased by 1.4 million.

-So we have millions of Americans off of food stamps out of poverty.
+So we have millions of Americans off of food stamps, out of poverty.

 And as we pointed out yesterday, the greatest majority of jobs, this should mean something to the identity politics people on the left, are African Americans.

-They have the their record low poverty and record low unemployment at the same time, thanks to the policies of Donald Trump.
+They have their record low poverty and record low unemployment at the same time, thanks to the policies of Donald Trump.

 Same with the Hispanic community.